 The Fair Labor Standards Act is a federal law that establishes minimum wage, overtime pay eligibility, record-keeping, and child labor standards affecting employees in the private sector and in Federal, State, and local governments.
 Employees covered by the Act are considered to be non-exempt workers and are entitled to a minimum wage of not less than $7.25 per hour effective July 24, 2009.

-UT Knoxville Law Enforcement Officers are on a 14-day work period.
 Compensatory leave may be granted in lieu of pay and is earned at a rate of one and one-half hours for each overtime hour worked.
 Paid leave does not count towards hours worked when determining overtime.
-Eligible (non-exempt) employees may accrue up to 240 hours of compensatory leave (480 hours for eligible law enforcement officers).
+Eligible (non-exempt) employees may accrue up to 240 hours of compensatory leave.

 More information can be found on the UT System HR’s FLSA page.
 There you’ll also find details on recent proposed changes and updates to FLSA.